 Keyte Group consulting services center on helping organizations create unfair competitive advantages in the marketplace and better places to work for the employees.
 The firm merges technical and cultural transformation elements in its work with senior leadership, enhancing organizational capacity and performance. www.keytegroup.com

-Beau Keyte has been involved in lean thinking since 1986 and currently helps healthcare, financial services, and manufacturing organizations in transforming their performance and culture, engaging front line teams, internal coaches, and leaders to think and act differently to create sustainable performance improvement.
-He has pioneered new methods to spread lean thinking quickly within organizations, engaging people to participate in the transformation.
-Keyte has co-authored three publications, including two Shingo Prize-winners, "The Complete Lean Enterprise" (2005) and “Perfecting Patient Journeys” (2014).
+Beau Keyte has been involved in lean thinking since 1986 and currently helps healthcare, financial services, and manufacturing organizations in transforming their performance and culture.
+He has pioneered new methods to spread lean thinking quickly within organizations and engage the people in the organization to participate in the transformation.
+Keyte has co-authored three publications, including two which received Shingo Prizes: "The Complete Lean Enterprise" in 2005 and “Perfecting Patient Journeys” in 2014.
 He also coaches students in the MBA program at the University of Dayton and is a faculty fellow at the Shingo Institute.